idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - This city's life never seems to fade, even under current circumstances.
 - Never thought they would fall this low.
 Not sure if it's a shame.
 - Madness or order is the question now.
-- I really don't like it here, it smells rotten.
 - I thirst.
 - I need some fresh blood, could we hunt?
 - I could really use a good fight right now.